NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Lost Omens_ Mwangi Expanse/K'nonna.md

 abilities_mid:
   - name: ""
   - name: "Half-Speaker"
-    desc: "  A k'nonna can communicate easily with other k'nonna, but when communicating with other creatures, only half of the spoken words make sense.\nIn order to convey information to a k'nonna or understand what they're saying, a non-k'nonna must succeed at a DC 20 Perception check check."
+    desc: "  A k'nonna can communicate easily with other k'nonna, but when communicating with other creatures, only half of the spoken words make sense.\n\nIn order to convey information to a k'nonna or understand what they're saying, a non-k'nonna must succeed at a DC 20 Perception check check."

 attacks:
   - name: ""